-And he says that expanding into retail is money well spent.
-When buying a broadcast station, Mr. Sundlun says Outlet is 'paying roughly 20 times earnings, which s a terrible return on investment."
-Good is a terrible return on investment." retail companies, however, can be acquired for "four, five, six, seven times earnings."
-Stations cost so much "that your return on investment is not good.'
+He says the firm's expansion plans are simple.
+"We have borrowed money, And he says that expanding into retail is money well spent.
+When buying a broadcast station, Mr. Sundlun says Outlet is "paying roughly 20 times earnings, which is a terrible return on investment."
+Good retail companies, however, can be acquired for "four, five, six, seven times earnings."
+Stations cost so much "that your return on investment is not good."

-Because Outlet is both a broadcaster and a retailer, Mr. Sundlun says the company's stations "have been very successful" in attracting retail advertising.
+Because Outlet is both a broadcaster and a retailer.
+Mr. Sundlun says the company's stations "have been very successful" in attracting retail advertising.
 Roughly a third of his retail advertising budget goes to broadcast, and the two divisions have worked closely in perfecting the relationship between the retailer and the broadcaster.
 "So far," Mr. Sundlun says, "the local television stations have barely touched the largest source of advertising in the U.S."-retailers.
 At Outlet, however, "we know more about retail advertising than most broadcasters do," and, consequently both divisions of the company have prospered.